SIST-Manual/median_1_2048/README.md

 # Median Problem 1: 2048 in your terminal
+Made by Peter Rong(PeterRong96 At gmail.com).
+27 Jan, 2018.

 ## Problem Description
 This challenge originates from shiyanlou.com, you may find it [here](https://www.shiyanlou.com/courses/368).